Graphs and obstruction theory for algebraic curves: Higher valent vertices and smoothability

 \subsection{Examples of tropical curves with higher valent vertices and obstruction}

-In this subsection, we consider several examples of tropical curves relevant to the theory we developed so far.
+In this subsection, we begin with several examples of tropical curves relevant to the theory we developed so far.
 Particular emphasis is put on examples which exhibit phenomena peculiar to higher valent vertices.
-We also prove a general result (Theorem \ref{thm:loop}) concerning the smoothablity of a pre-log curve corresponding to tropical curves of genus one which have higher valent vertices at the loop.
-This smoothability criterion has a very different form compared to the known criterion (well-spacedness condition, see \cite{N3, S}.
-A hint of it can be found in \cite{Katz, Tor}.), This plays a fundamental role in the study of the correspondence theorem for superabundant tropical curves of genus one in \cite{N3}.

 \begin{example} First we consider the following tropical curve $(\Gamma, h)$ of genus one in $\Bbb R^3$, see Figure \ref{fig:0X}.